Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Past work on distances and invariants of periodic point sets

-The Voronoi diagram of a point set \cite{aurenhammer1991voronoi} can be extended to the periodic case but remains combinatorially unstable as for finite sets.
-Under almost any perturbation, a rectangular lattice becomes generic with a hexagonal Voronoi domain in $\R^2$.
-Hence all comparisons based on combinatorial structures of Voronoi domains lead to the same discontinuities as in Fig.~\ref{fig:square_lattice_perturbations}.
-However, geometric characteristics such as the area or volume of Voronoi domains can be continuously compared by the Hausdorff distance due to \cite{reem2011geometric}.
-For lattices in $\R^n$, two continuous metrics based on Voronoi domains were defined in \cite{mosca2020voronoi}, though their implementations sampled rotations without approximation guarantees.
+Another approach to comparing crystals is by Voronoi diagrams, which can be defined for periodic sets but remain combinatorially unstable as for finite sets.
+Under almost any perturbation of basis vectors in $\R^2$, a rectangular lattice becomes generic with a hexagonal Voronoi domain.
+Hence combinatorial descriptors of Voronoi domains discontinuously change under perturbations of non-generic sets as in Fig.~\ref{fig:square_lattice_perturbations}.
+Geometric descriptors such as the area or volume can be continuously compared by the Hausdorff distance and helped define two continuous metrics between lattices in $\R^n$ \cite{mosca2020voronoi}, though their implementation sampled finitely many rotations without approximation guarantees.

-Respecting periodicity, many other approaches produce finite subsets by using a fixed number of neighbors \cite{chisholm2005compack} or a fixed cut-off radius \cite{behler2011atom,bartok2013representing,flor2016comparison}.
-A reduction to one subset can never guarantee a complete and continuous classification because, under small perturbations, a \emph{primitive} (minimal by volume) cell can become larger than any fixed cell or a ball, see Fig.~\ref{fig:square_lattice_perturbations}.
-Periodic point sets can be theoretically compared by reducing unit cells.

-The most widely used is Niggli's reduced cell \cite[section~9.3]{hahn1983international}, which has a minimal volume and all angles close to $\frac{\pi}{2}$ as much as possible.
-Fig.~\ref{fig:square_lattice_perturbations} shows that any minimal cell discontinuously changes under perturbations of points in periodic sets.
-Even for lattices, Niggli's cell was known to be discontinuous since 1980 \cite{andrews1980perturbation}. \cite[section~1]{edels2021} mentioned that no reduced cell can be continuously chosen for all lattices.
-Any such reduction cuts the continuous space of all periodic point sets into disjoint pieces, see \cite[Theorem~15]{widdowson2022average}.

-One can guarantee continuity under perturbations by extra smoothing at a fixed cut-off radius so that non-matched points `stealthy' cross a fixed boundary \cite{zhu2016fingerprint}.
-For example, \cite{kawano2021classification} starts from a Gromov-Hausdorff distance between finite sets of possibly different sizes and adds terms converging to 0 at the boundary.
-The continuity was shown for three movements in \cite[Fig.~3,4,5]{kawano2021classification} but the triangle inequality still needs a proof.
+Other comparisons of periodic sets use a manually chosen number of neighbors or a cut-off radius \cite{chisholm2005compack}.
+A reduction to a finite subset cannot provide a complete and continuous invariant of periodic sets because, under tiny perturbations, a \emph{primitive} (minimal by volume) cell can become larger than any bounded subset of a fixed size, see Fig.~\ref{fig:square_lattice_perturbations}.
+One can guarantee the continuity under perturbations by extra smoothing at a fixed cut-off radius so that non-matched points covertly cross a fixed boundary, e.g. \cite{kawano2021classification} starts from a Gromov-Hausdorff distance between finite sets of any sizes and adds terms converging to 0 at the boundary.
+The continuity was shown for three motions \cite[Fig.~3,4,5]{kawano2021classification} but the triangle inequality needs a proof, else clustering may not be trustworthy \cite{rass2024metricizing}.